Do not forget to use our mobile app. It will make your journey around the city way more interesting.

 Ensemble of residential houses

 Building 28 opens an ensemble of the residential complex, built in 1939-40 on Leninsky Prospekt, at that time – Bolshaya Kaluzhskaya street.
-It is as if a continuation of the complex of the houses built by architect A. Arkin, located on Gagarin square.
+It is a continuation of the complex of the houses built by architect A. Arkin, located on Gagarin square.

 According to the Plot Plan of 1935, Bolshaya Kaluzhskaya street was supposed to become a new straight arterial road, connecting the center of the city and its outskirts.
 In accordance with this plan, each section of the street, each quarter was designed "as a integral ensemble", included in the architectural complex of the capital.